hashicorp/terraform-provider-aws/website/docs/r/elasticache_user_group.html.markdown

 The following arguments are optional:

 * `user_ids` - (Optional) The list of user IDs that belong to the user group.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The IP group identifier.

 ## Import